msyamkumar/cs220-s22-projects/p11/README.md

 scatter(x, y, xlabel="please label me!", ylabel="please label me!") #given to you in lab 11
 ```
 --->
-You are expected to use `videos` or `comment_data` as the source of all of your video data.
+You are expected to use `videos` or `comments` as the source of all of your video data.
 Do not read the data files again.
 <!---
 `videos` should be a **dict** that maps each video ID (str)
 to another **dict** that represents the video and has the following keys: